 It is the desire of the donor that the endowment established herein should benefit the University in perpetuity.
 The University and the Foundation reserve the right to modify the purposes of this fund, however, (1) in consultation with the donor named above, or (2) if such purposes become unlawful, impracticable, impossible to achieve, or wasteful, provided that such fund shall only be used for the University's charitable purposes.
-In seeking such modification, the University and the Foundation shall consult the chief executive officer of The Ohio State University Wexner Medical Center or his/her designee.
-Modifications to endowed funds shall be approved by the University's Board of Trustees and the Foundation's Board of Directors, in accordance with the policies of the University and Foundation.
+In seeking such modification, the University and the Foundation shall consult the chief executive officer of The Ohio State University's Board of Trustees and the Foundation's Board of Directors, in accordance with the policies of the University and Foundation.